ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Fixed crash when enlarging a hidden tile.
 * (sbormann) Reworked some borders and scrolling parameters.
 * (sbormann) Fixed comboboxes (selecbox with progressbars in admin).
-* (sbormann) Padding bottom is only applied when minimizing a tile to give enough room for scrolling to tiles top.
+* (sbormann) Padding bottom is only applied when minimizing a tile to give enough room for scrolling to tile`s top.
 * (sbormann) Fixed setState to false for postMessage-Communication.
 * (sbormann) Added option to define border-radius (rounded corners) of tiles.
 * (sbormann) Added option to define text-shadow-color of toolbar.
-* (sbormann) Added fallback to loading iframe content for non fitting mime types.
+* (sbormann) Added fallback to loading iframe content for non-fitting mime types.

 ### 1.4.1 (2020-11-01)
-* (sbormann) Fixed drag-sorting or tables and usage of comboboxes on mobile (touch) devices.
+* (sbormann) Fixed drag-sorting or tables and usage of combo-boxes on mobile (touch) devices.
 * (sbormann) Enhanced demo for new instances.
-* (sbormann) Enhanced autocreate views function.
+* (sbormann) Enhanced auto-create views function.

 ### 1.4.0 (2020-10-30)
 * (sbormann) Added Autocreate views, which will help you create entire configurations out of ioBroker lists (for example rooms or functions).